Xiao Longhua: Don’t Tire Yourself Out

 “Massive Migration” series, 2016–2019

-LEAP: Talking to you it feels like you have so many threads and topics, like any one of them could be a new direction to talk about.
+LEAP: If feels like you have so many threads and topics going on in one conversation, and any one of them could lead to a new direction to talk about.

-Xiao Longhua: I probably don’t have a so-called “specialized area”.
+Xiao Longhua: I probably don’t have a so-called “specialized area.”
 I have many points of interest, and it’s comfortable for me to keep moving in the neural network formed by these points.
 I enjoy things that are a bit ambiguous, and my research is also based on my interests and my own creation.
-I can see the connection between many of my favorites.
+I can see the connections between many of my favorites.

-LEAP: I always feel that in an information explosion or postmodern state, you have found a lot of cues to collage and reorganize things.
+LEAP: I feel that in an information explosion or postmodern state, you have found a lot of cues to collage and reorganize.
 But wouldn’t you want to become an expert?
 Or particularly good within a system, let’s say in contemporary art?

-Xiao Longhua: No. I have never considered my relation with the contemporary art system because I chose to not live by it.
+Xiao Longhua: No. I have never considered relating myself with the contemporary art system because I chose not to live by it.
 When I go to art museums and galleries, I focus more on the artists themselves and their works.
 For myself, I would prefer to make something related to my life.
-At the end of the day, art is still a life—not the consumerist lifestyle that magazines promote, but quite simply, you still have to have fun, right?
+At the end of the day, art is still life—not the consumerist lifestyle that magazines promote, and quite simply, you gotta have fun, right?
 You come to this world, you can create a really great life of your own and feel fulfilled.
-Some of my friends are always saying to me, “How could you live so freely?” and it’s not really what they describe in my life.
-I just don’t carry grandiose meanings.
+Some of my friends are always saying to me, “How could you live so freely?” and my life isn’t really like that.
+I just don’t hold onto grandiose meanings.
 Carrying a big flag or something grand is not my way.
 Of course there should be people who do that, but I am definitely not one of them.

-LEAP: So would you want to take something that’s smaller in scale now and produce it with more space and funding?
+LEAP: So would you want to take something that’s smaller in scale now and reproduce it with more volume and funding?

 LEAP: Both sides can benefit each other and be cross-referenced.

 Xiao Longhua: Yes.
 I love the illustrations Grandpa drew, they are particularly amusing.
 Although Grandpa made a lot of large works, I really liked some of the short stories he drew for the newspaper.
-Those were places where I thought Grandpa was very experimental in composition and he played with it, very open-minded.
+Those were places where I thought Grandpa was very experimental with composition and he played with it, with an open mind.
 Even in his larger works, I prefer the offbeat little characters.
 I think that’s more of his own texture.

-LEAP: Our conversation always seems to lead back to your Grandpa.
+LEAP: Our conversation always seems to circle back to your grandfather.

 Xiao Longhua: Indeed, many of my choices and perceptions are deeply influenced by my grandfather.
 One of the greatest gifts he gave me is that I am not concerned about many things.
 Having seen him reach a very high position in his professional field and in society, I’ve seen what it was like.
 So, as you can imagine, would I still desire that position?